-Application portal for Summer 2019 intake is now open
+Application portal for Summer 2020 will open early October, 2019.

-The application deadline for Summer 2019 is January 15, 2020 to be considered for funding.
+The application deadline for Summer 2020 is January 15, 2020 to be considered for funding.
 The portal will be open to applicants in early October, 2019.

 Please see the following link to apply for our Programs and how to apply: http://carleton.ca/mpnl/admissions/